-If, due to legitimate extenuating circumstances, a student cannot complete the required work for a specific marking period, the teacher may enter a "1" as the level on the report card.
-The student has a maximum of ten school days from the last day of the previous marking period to demonstrate their level in relation to the standard assessed.
-The teacher determines the exact number of days within the ten-day limit.
-If the work is not made up within the specified time limit, the 1 will remain as the level on the report card.
-Parents will be notified if a grade 1 has been recorded.
+If, due to legitimate extenuating circumstances, a student cannot complete the required work for a specific marking period, the teacher may enter a "1" or an "IE" as the level on the report card.
+In this case, the student has a reasonable amount of time (determined by the department) to make up the work.
+If a student will receive a "1" or "IE" parent communication will be sent ahead of the report card.